monospaced/angular-elastic/README.md

       ...
     </textarea>

-optionally append whitespace to the end of the height calculation (an extra newline improves the apperance when animating)
+optionally append whitespace to the end of the height calculation (an extra newline improves the appearance when animating)

     <textarea msd-elastic="\n" ng-model="foo">
       ...